 One of the important skills in early math is understanding the number line, ability to find missing numbers and to arrange the numbers in order.
 I was thinking of some games to help Smarty practice those skills.
 Eventually I came up with 4 sets of 12 cards – a set of actual numbers, a set of number words, a set of numbers represented with one or two dice, and a set of numbers represented with tally marks.
 My husband applied himself and whipped up these cards very prettily in CorelDraw.
 I exported them into .wmf files, and you can download the sets here if you are interested.
 I don’t have any pictures of Smarty playing with her number cards, but here are a few things that we tried:

-- Arranged numbers in order – Anna found it very boring, she usually resists anything that smells of “testing”.
+- Arranged numbers in order – Smarty found it very boring, she usually resists anything that smells of “testing”.

 - Played “war” – a bigger card wins a pair, then we counted by twos to see who won.

 - “Put a set together” game – each player drew from a set of 24 cards (we played this one with sets of 1-6) and needs to assemble a full set of six cards.
 If one pulls another representation of the number that he/she already has, it goes back to the reshuffle pile.
 We tried to play it with 1-12, but then the game gets too long for Smarty's attention span.